 Be it architectural space, imaginary space, or imaginative space, the tools with which the empty space is filled with meaning are the very constituents of choreographic thinking.
 Can we, in a choreographic sense, inhabit a space by populating it with concrete abstractions derived from its underlying material framework, the very framework that defines a space itself?
 Can we shed light on protocols capable of activating spaces in the presence of the body?
 Moreover, can we affirm new possibilities, expanding the perceptual horizon in which every abstraction is always already available to all?
 Instead of understanding choreographic labor in a linear way, this work seeks to engage all parts of the process simultaneously, creating a specific format that combines personal history, history of spatial systems, history of their processes, and the excesses of fiction.

 “The result of this commitment to process is the concept of dance that is integrated both on the level of danced material and on the level of the recorded material being danced through; a pen that leaves a trail and a body that inscribes itself into the studio space, into the cinematic space, the body that touches walls or floors.
 Marjana Krajač’s dancers, dance with a pen in a hand, as it were, they dance through the notebook, while thinking, also quite concretely, how to note a process down” (Katja Šimunić, Kulisa.eu).

-"And in the case of Susan Sontag as in the case Marjana Krajač, regardless of differences in the manuscripts and media, recording the creative process also shares with readers or viewers an author’s need for the kind of a discipline that is not reduced to the already learned rules, but the discipline that skips vain or fashionable, valid or generally accepted terminology, demanding a new kind of attention, and surely a new attempts of articulating their own parameters of contemporary dancing and writing."
+“A gesture of documenting of the creative process shares with readers or viewers the author’s need for a discipline that is not reducible to learned rules, but a discipline that rejects vain, fashionable, already confirmed, or generally accepted terminology, and is instead demanding a new kind of attention, and surely, new attempts of articulating own parameters of the contemporary dancing and writing” (Nataša Govedić, Zarez).